What is the Earth Team?

 - Generate natural resource inventories

-If you like being out in the community, you can assist elementary schools, high schools, colleges, and universities, and help them understand the importance of conservation.
+If you like being out in the community, you can assist elementary and high schools, and college and universities.
+You will be able to introduce to young people - and adults alike - the importance of conservation.
 Through cooperative Earth Team conservation efforts, you can help educate and solve many natural resource problems in your area by:

 - Planning conservation activities